DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - It supports handoff on Mac (if applicable).
 - Meaningful extensions are included with the app, whether it's via a share extension, action extension, file providers, sticker pack, custom keyboard, etc.
     + Those extensions are carefully thought out.
 For example, a widget isn't a mini app but strives to provide glanceable, actionable information.
+    + Widgets: Small sizes only contain a max of up to four pieces on information.
 - For table and collection view cells that make sense to focus, [`selectionFollowsFocus`][32] is set.
 - Callback urls are supplied and documented so other apps may integrate with it (x-callback-url)/.
 - `UIMenuController` support if necessary via overriding `UIResponderStandardEditActions`.